Olibot1107-Good-projects/opensockit/README.md

 - `new opensockit(url)` - Create instance (optional server URL)
 - `connect()` - Connect to server (Promise)
-- `send(message)` - Send message to other clients on same domain
+- `send(event = 'message', data)` - Send data to other clients on same domain with specified event (any event except 'token')
 - `getSocket()` - Get Socket.IO socket for advanced usage
 - `disconnect()` - Disconnect from server

 Messages are automatically isolated by domain - only clients from the same website can communicate.
+You can send and receive any socket event except 'token'.